 The buying process that includes searching, gathering information, and researching is called the buyer’s journey.

 The best a B2B seller can do is to provide marketing content that buyers need and make this buying journey the path of least resistance.

 In a way, competition between different vendors takes place on a level of buying journeys.
 The journey that is easiest to make usually wins.

-Digital Sales Engine makes use of various types of marketing content across different marketing channels to make sure all possible questions that buyer might have on her buying journey are answered, thus trying to design a buying path of least resistance.
+Digital Sales Engine makes use of various types of marketing content across different marketing channels to make sure all possible questions that buyers might have on their buying journey are answered, thus trying to design a buying path of least resistance.
 Marketing automation takes care of content delivery and rich analytics allow for instant feedback and optimization along the way.

 It is an end-to-end process that generates qualified marketing leads and takes products to international markets at a reasonable cost.

 Think of it as like the assembly line (conveyer) system used in production.
-Production process is split up into discrete steps, each with certain objectives, tools, costs, specific measurements, etc.
+The production process is split up into discrete steps, each with certain objectives, tools, costs, specific measurements, etc.